hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 Moreover, it's not enough to finish reading from the parent before reading from the children.
-Even if that were achieved, data from parents might overtake data from children further down the Jet pipeline, in its various parallel components.
+Even if that were achieved, data from parents might overtake data from children further down the Jet pipeline, simply because it's a parallel flow.
 A Kinesis source would need to make sure that it has read all data from the parents and that data has fully passed through the Jet pipeline before starting to read from the children.
 Only then could it provide the same ordering as KDS while